fairlearn/fairlearn/docs/user_guide/mitigation/preprocessing.rst

 In the visualization below, we see the correlation values in the original dataset.
-We are particularly interested in the correlations between the 'race_AfricanAmerican' column and the three non-sensitive attributes 'time_in_hospital', 'had_inpatient_days' and 'medicare_True'.
+We are particularly interested in the correlations between the 'race_AfricanAmerican' column and the three non-sensitive features 'time_in_hospital', 'had_inpatient_days' and 'medicare_True'.
 The target variable is also included in these visualization for completeness, and it is defined as a binary feature which indicated whether the readmission of a patient occurred within 30 days of the release.
-We see that 'race_AfricanAmerican' is not highly correlated with the three mentioned attributes, but we want to remove these correlations nonetheless.
+We see that 'race_AfricanAmerican' is not highly correlated with the three mentioned features, but we want to remove these correlations nonetheless.
 The code for generating the correlation matrix can be found in
 `this example notebook